dividedmind/statistics-done-wrong/introduction.rst

 <power-underpowered>`, :ref:`how to control the false discovery rate
 <false-discovery>`, :ref:`publication bias and poor reporting <hiding-data>`,
-:ref:`underpowered studies and right turn on red <rtor>`, :ref:`the misuses of confidence intervals <confidence-intervals>`, and additional references and details in many other places.
+:ref:`underpowered studies and right turn on red <rtor>`, :ref:`the misuses of confidence intervals <confidence-intervals>`, :ref:`what can be done to save statistics <what-next>`, and additional references and details in many other places.

 Contact
 -------